weijiekoh/perpetualpowersoftau/README.md

 Each challenge file is about 97G in size and each response file is about 49G.
 An Azure compute VM (Standard F4s with 4 vcpus and 8GB memory) takes about 24 hours to generate.

-The coordinator is using Microsoft Azure compute VMs to generate `new_challenge` files, and Blob Storage to host challenges and responses.
+The coordinator is using AWS Cloud VMs to generate `new_challenge` files, and S3 Storage to host challenges and responses.

 Each participant can transfer their response to the coordinator via `sftp`.
 This process is semi-interactive as it requires either the participant to provide their SSH public key in advance, or the coordinator to send them a private key.
 Alternatively, they can use any of the following interactive methods: